tsx0314/tp/docs/team/ZhongXiangWong.md

 ### Overview
 Food Supply Tracker (FSP) is a desktop food list tracking key information about food products such as quantity and expiry date.
-The tracking of these 2 attributes is aimed to minimise food wastage as it show users products that are expiring soon, prompting users can consume them before expiration.
-It is optimized for use via a Command Line Interface (CLI).
+The tracking of these 2 attributes is aimed to minimise food wastage as it show users products that are expiring soon, prompting users to consume them before expiration.
+It is optimized for Command Line Interface (CLI).
 If you can type fast, FSP can get your food management tasks done faster than traditional GUI apps.

 ### Contributions

 **Code Contributed**: [CodeDashboard](https://nus-cs2113-ay2223s2.github.io/tp-dashboard/?search=ZhongXiangWong&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2023-02-17&tabOpen=true&tabType=authorship&tabAuthor=DavidVin357&tabRepo=AY2223S2-CS2113-W13-3%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code&authorshipIsBinaryFileTypeChecked=false&authorshipIsIgnoredFilesChecked=false)

 **Enhancement implemented**:
 * Implemented `help` feature and `storage` management.
-<br><br>
   * `help` feature gives a brief overview of the format of  commands that our FSP accepts.
 It is optimised where additional information about a certain command can be given if user append the command at the back, so to not show a wall of text to the user.
 Furthermore, repeat commands will be ignored and invalid command will be feedbacked to the user.
-<br><br>
   * `storage` is the management of the FSP save file where food list will be read from during startup and will be written into when the program closes.
 Attributes of food are stored in a clear way where their attribute values will append right after their identifier.
 This is to improve the readability of the text file for the users.